svylabs/stablebase/WHITEPAPER.md

 To summarize, StableBase offers several unique features:

 1. 0% interest rate
-2. Introduction of user defined reserve ratio as a way to contract and expand money supply.
+2. Introduction of user-set reserve ratio as a way to contract and expand money supply.
-3. Introduction of user defined shielding rate to allow for flexible borrowing terms.
+3. Introduction of pre-paid shielding rate to allow for flexible borrowing terms.
 4. Introduction of redemption protection for better UX for regular users.
 5. Yield for Reserve Pool and Savings Pool depositors.
 6. Experimental stability mechanics that caters to both advanced(traders, hedge funds, market makers, institutions, etc.) and regular borrowers(salaried).